-- (i) with an intent to cause damage, - (ii) with the knowledge that damage would probably result, or - (iii) in a manner equivalent to recklessness, gross negligence or wilful misconduct. - (3) Information gathered through an incident reporting system shall not be subjected to inappropriate use by the Director. - (4) A person seeking public disclosure of the information referred to in subregulation (3) shall apply to the court for an order for the release of the information and shall satisfy the court that such disclosure - (a) is necessary to correct conditions that compromise safety or to change policies and regulations; - (b) does not inhibit its future availability in order to improve safety; - (c) where relevant personal information included in the safety information, complies with applicable privacy laws; and - (d) shall be made in a de-identified, summarised or aggregate form. - (5) For purposes of this regulation, "inappropriate use" refers to the use of safety information for purposes different from the purposes for which it was collected, namely, aviation safety. - 26.
-(1) The Director shall establish and maintain an accident and incident database to facilitate the effective analysis of information on actual or potential safety deficiencies obtained, including those from its incident reporting systems, and to determine any preventive actions required. - (2) The Director may disseminate information received under subregulation (1) to users of the aviation system within and outside Botswana in order to facilitate the free exchange of information on actual and potential safety deficiencies.
+- (i) with an intent to cause damage - (ii) with the knowledge that damage would probably result, or - (iii) in a manner equivalent to recklessness, gross negligence or wilful misconduct. - (3) The Director shall not use information gathered through an incident reporting system inappropriately. - (4) A person seeking public disclosure of the information referred to in subregulation (3) shall apply to the court for an order for the release of the information and shall satisfy the court that such disclosure - (a) is necessary to correct conditions that compromise safety or to change policies and regulations; - (b) does not inhibit its future availability in order to improve safety; - (c) where relevant personal information included in the safety information, complies with applicable privacy laws; and - (d) shall be made in a de-identified, summarised or aggregate form. - (5) For purposes of this regulation, "inappropriate use" refers to the use of safety information for purposes different from the purposes for which it was collected, namely, aviation safety.

+39. (1) The Director shall establish and maintain an accident and incident database to facilitate the effective analysis of information on actual or potential safety deficiencies obtained, including those from its incident reporting systems, and to determine any preventive actions required.